jacobandreas/writing/_posts/2014-07-20-self-normalizing.md

 overestimates the complexity of single halfspaces, so it's not surprising that it's pretty sloppy here as well.

-So questions left to answer: what's the real sample complexity?
+So questions left to answer: is this the real sample complexity?
 And from above:

 1. For what distributions over observations should we actually expect this to work?